SixSq/sixsq.github.io/products.md

 layout: products
 title: Products
 product-name: Nuvla
-product-title: Nuvla Products
+product-title: Nuvla products
-product-description: The Nuvla eco-system is a set of powerful products and services designed to work together in a seamless manner.
+product-description: The Nuvla ecosystem is a set of powerful products and services designed to work together in a seamless manner.
 product-next-text: Discover the full product family
 product-next-target: overview
 product-background-img: bg-hero-product.png